zeroluck/docs/sources/reference/lib/using-scim.md

 ### Retrieving an entity

-To retrieve a person or a group you can use “retrievePerson” or “retrieveGroup” method by passing the Entity’s id as a parameter and the desired media type.
-For both cases, i. e.
-Person and Group, entity MUST be already registered in the system with an ID.
+To retrieve a person or a group you can use “retrievePerson” or “retrieveGroup” method by passing the entitys ID as a parameter and the desired media type.
+In both cases the entity has to be registered in the system with an ID, already.

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);